omohokcoj/filterable/README.md

 end
 ```

-Then we can map filter functions from this module by calling `filterable` macro inside controller:
+Then we can link filter functions from this module by calling `filterable` macro inside controller:

 ```elixir
 defmodule Application.PostController do